ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 CHARACTER ARC

 While her primary concern is the safety of her children, Nina's singular focus sometimes blinds her to the bigger picture and the realities of the situation.
-She must learn the value of teamwork and trust, understanding that sometimes, leaning on others (the way they so often lean on her) is not a weakness but a necessity.
+She must learn the value of teamwork and trust.

 Yana (mid 30s) - The Blunt Maverick & No-Nonsense Expert